 - If you want to wear a pendant with your outfit, be aware that the eye of the beholder will be drawn to wherever the pendant sits on your body.
 If that happens to be between your boobs, that’s where the attention of everyone you meet will be drawn.
 If you are happy with this kind of attention, go for it!
 If you prefer not to attract every passing person to gawp down your cleavage, it’s best avoided.

 If you have already had guidance from me or another image consultant on dressing for your specific body shape, you’ll be up to speed with the types of neckline that are ideal for your body.
 But, did you know that you can change the effect that neckline has on your outfit by using a necklace to change the shape?
 If you suit V necks and you want to wear a round or curved neckline, add a geometric shaped piece of jewellery to straighten things up and vice versa.
 A curved piece of jewellery in the space of a v neck will quickly make it less severe for those who suit curves.

-If all this is making you even more confused and you’d prefer a basic primer in dressing for your body shape, you could do worse than sign up for my free email series: 5 EASY STYLE TIPS TO LOOK YOUR MOST FABULOUS SELF.
-Click on the link to get access.
+If all this is making you even more confused and you’d prefer a basic primer in dressing for your body shape, you could do worse than sign up for my free email series: Click here to sign up to 5 EASY STYLE TIPS TO LOOK YOUR MOST FABULOUS SELF.

 This mini-course is made up of a series of daily emails that will arrive automatically in your inbox one by one.
 Each day I cover one of the steps you can take to self-analyse your body shape and colouring.
 Working through these emails will help you to find the clothes that ‘love you back’ and enable you to develop the sort of confidence about the way you look that comes from looking your best every day.